mathboy7/-BOB6-pcap/README.md

 # -BOB6-pcap

-simple packet capturing tool.
+Simple packet capturing tool.

-make all to build it.
+You can easily build and execute source code by "Make all".